paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

     (ii) any State or local law enforcement agency that participated directly or indirectly in the seizure or forfeiture of the property.

-(2) The Secretary may transfer any forfeited personal property or the proceeds of the sale of any forfeited personal or real property to any foreign country which participated directly or indirectly in the seizure of 44 So in original.
-Probably should be “or”. forfeiture of the property, if such a transfer—
+(2) The Secretary may transfer any forfeited personal property or the proceeds of the sale of any forfeited personal or real property to any foreign country which participated directly or indirectly in the seizure or forfeiture of the property, if such a transfer—

   (A) is one with which the Secretary of State has agreed;